-To enter a Primary Children’s facility, all visitors must:
+To enter an Intermountain Healthcare or Primary Children's facility, visitors must:

-- Be in good health.
-We don’t allow individuals with signs of illness and who have active COVID-19 or a pending test result as visitors.
+Be in good health.
+We don’t allow visitors with signs of illness or who have active COVID-19 or a pending COVID-19 test result.

-- Wear appropriate protective equipment.
+Wear appropriate protective equipment.
 All visitors must wear a face covering and are encouraged to bring their own cloth face coverings or masks.
 For some circumstances, masks and other protective equipment will be provided.

-- For patients at end of life without suspected or active COVID-19, two visitors will be allowed at a time, with no more than four designated visitors total while in the hospital.
-These visitors must be over the age of 8 and must wear a mask or cloth face covering.
+- For patients at the end of life without suspected or active COVID-19, a maximum of two designated visitors will be allowed at a time, with no more than four designated visitors total while in the hospital.
+These visitors must be over the age of 12 and must wear a mask or cloth face covering.
 Visitors may only switch once every 12 hours, and switching times are from 7-8 am and 7-8 pm each day.

-Primary Children’s Hospital appreciates your help in protecting our community from the transmission of COVID-19.
-We all hold an important public health responsibility in supporting the rules and recommendations set forth by the CDC, local health departments and healthcare facilities, which include visitor guidelines in healthcare facilities.
+We appreciate your help in protecting our community from the transmission of COVID-19.
+We all hold an important public health responsibility in supporting the rules and recommendations set forth by the CDC, local health departments and healthcare organizations which include visitor guidelines in healthcare facilities.

-Moving forward, we will continue to monitor the risk of COVID-19 closely and will adjust our visitor guidelines as appropriate.
-We appreciate your help in keeping our patients, visitors and caregivers safe.
+Moving forward, we will continue to monitor the risk of COVID-19 closely and will adjust our visitor guidelines as appropriate to keep our patients, visitors and caregivers safe.
 If you have a question about our visitation guidelines, please contact us.